Tack Sharp Photos of Birds-in-Flight, the easy way

 I held the camera in my hand the whole time and that was a big surprise!
 With stability in the camera and/or lens and lots of natural light, I didn’t need to use a tripod for getting tack sharp photos of birds-in-flight.

-Participants in the full day workshop get an afternoon with Chris in the classroom for tips on editing photos in Adobe Lightroom.
-This is another important part of getting great photos and very much worth the time.
+Participants in the full-day workshop get an afternoon with Chris in the classroom for tips on editing photos in Adobe Lightroom.
+This is another important part of getting great photos and is very much worth the time.

 The Center for Birds of Prey, Avian Medical, and Oiled Bird Treatment Facility make up the Avian Conservation Center in Awendaw, S.C.
 Through these operations, the Center plays a vital role in conservation through education, research, and response.

 The medical staff treats eight to nine hundred patients a year.
 These are birds injured mostly from fishing lines and collisions with cars.
-About one hundred birds are long term residents and cannot return to the wild.
+About one hundred birds are long-term residents and cannot return to the wild.
 Volunteer Educators and Staff work with some of the resident birds for flight demonstrations and other educational programs.
-One educational program is the Owls by Moonlight event where we learned that many owls fall victim to rat posioning, after eating rats that have been poisoned.
+One educational program is the Owls by Moonlight.
+We learned that many owls are victims of rat poisoning, after eating the poisoned rats.